 Belgium: Fiscal freedom index (0-100): For that indicator, The Heritage Foundation provides data for Belgium from 1996 to 2017.
 The average value for Belgium during that period was 40 points with a minumum of 33 points in 2000 and a maximum of 45 points in 2012.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 The Fiscal Freedom index for Belgium from The Heritage Foundation reflects the tax burden imposed by the government, including the direct taxes on individuals and corporations and the overall amount of tax revenue as a a share of GDP.
-The global economy explained in our brief and easy guide to the world economy.
-Fiscal freedom rankings around the world.
-Create and download charts for Belgium Fiscal freedom and other indicators with the country comparator.

 Definition: The Fiscal freedom index measures the tax burden imposed by government.
 It is composed of three quantitative factors: the top marginal tax rate on individual income, the top marginal tax rate on corporate income, and the total tax burden as a percentage of GDP.